allenrahbar/portfolio-project-one/README.md

 ![Footer](assets/readme-images/footer.png)

 ## Features left to implement
 This is an ongoing project that I will be working on for the duration of my working life.
 The site will be updated with javascript and more interactive features will be added when I have learned the skills necessary to do this.
 The images section will be replaced with an image of all my projects along with a link to access each project.
+I would also like to make the contact me section be able to send me an email for when users fill out the form.

 ## Testing
+The user testing of the site achieved its purpose.
+It's easy to navigate between sections.
+The users will be able to see a little bit about me in the about section and download the PDF for a full list of my workhistory and education.
+They are also able to view my Github, LinkedIn and Download my CV.

+During testing for responsiveness I noticed that the images weren't responsive on all devices.
+This was fixed by changing the height on all images to fit the viewport of the device.
+Another thing I noticed was that the text in the about me section was overlapping the image on smaller devices.
+I fixed this by changing the background picture and text colorfor smaller devices.
+I have tested the responsiveness from small devices all the way up to 5k resolution and have confirmed that it is responsive.
+Media queries were added for changes depending on the size of the screen so that the information on the site is clearly visible on all devices.

+The navbar wasn't working when you scroll down on other pages.
+This was fixed by adding a z-index to the navbar.

+All links in the header and footer open in a new tab except for the download button which downloads the CV to your default downloads folder.
+Everything has been manually tested to confirm that it works.

+If you try to submit any of the information in the contact form you will not be able to proceed because all fields are required to be filled out.

+The live site has been tested on Google Chrome, Firefox, Safari and Edge.
+The site has also been tested on several devices using dev tools to confirm that its responsive on all devices.